XuanLIN0224/Game-based-Promotion-Study-App-TOPTEAm/README.md

 - 📊 Dynamic leaderboard and ranking system

-- 🫡 Adjustable and controllable by the teaching stuffs
+- 🫡 Adjustable and controllable by the teaching staffs

 # MVP Tech Stack